Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 Event format: In-person

-Some good stuff comes from being the biggest like; a massive list of experienced speakers, typically a huge amount of booths in the exhibit hall, and a ton of great information.
+Some good stuff comes from being the biggest.
+For instance, a massive list of experienced speakers, typically a huge number of booths in the exhibit hall, and a ton of great information.

 Event format: In-person

 APP2P is held by the Institute of Finance & Management, and describes that attending has a “high ROI.”
-The event has a number of tracks, available to see before you attend, creating a customizable experience based on your personal or business needs.
+The event has a number of tracks that you can see before you attend, which creates a customizable experience based on your personal or business needs.

-• Attendees have certifications they can get while they’re at the event, which is a really neat aspect of advancing your career.
+- Attendees can get certifications while they’re at the event, which is a really neat aspect of advancing your career.

-• Specific tracks to focus your learning; including categories like; compliance, leadership/career development, gaining exclusive insights, developing practical skills, and automation.
+- Specific tracks to focus your learning, including categories like compliance, leadership/career development, and automation.

-Similar to AICPA’s CFO conference, FinNext is “FP&A Corporate Practitioner centric event” with accountants and finance teams both welcome.
-Recently events have been virtual (like many others), but the next may be in-person (with or without virtual attendance options).
+Similar to AICPA’s CFO conference, FiNext is an “FP&A Corporate Practitioner centric event” with accountants and finance teams both welcome.

 There’s a heavy focus on interactions, seeing new technologies, and intensive learning sessions to advance FP&A careers.

-• A great accounting conference to connect with both other practitioners and product experts to improve your performance.
+- A great conference for any accounting professional to connect with both other practitioners and experts in corporate finance.

 Event format: In-person